New Design for 2021

 Quilt box 10cm deep

 - The hive body is made up of two layers of 27mm Cedar

 - The inner wall is left rough sawn which encourages the bees to propolize more than they would do on a planed smooth interior.
 This Propolise is important as it is antibacterial and so vital for colony health.

 - The hive is kept off the ground by durable larch legs and so you can inspect the hive without straining your back.

 - There are two removable boards on the bottom.
 These allow you to monitor comb growth and population size without disturbing the bees and examine the board for comb debris.
 If feeding is required then this can be done via the bottom of the hive.

 - On the frames is put a hessian top cloth which has been sized with a flour and water paste.

 - The frames are 27mm wide with a V-shaped top bar.
 The bottom bar is narrower at 15mm.
 This allows a clear view of the comb above

-- A quilt box adds insulation to the top of the hive and allows passage of moisture to vent out through the curved roof
+- A quilt box adds insulation to the top of the hive which is filled with wood shavings.
+This allows passage of moisture to vent out through the curved roof

 Managing a Golden hive